Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-Many payroll providers enable paperless payroll, which lets you process payroll electronically while saving time and money.
+Many payroll providers support paperless payroll, allowing you to process payroll electronically while saving time and reducing administrative costs.

 Questions to consider when choosing a payroll service